DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/other.rst

 The setting details are below:

-1. Status is important, it is the reponse command to robot, which tells robot what is the next operation.
+1. Status is important, it is the response command to robot, which tells robot what is the next operation.

 2. Pose Object is the pose which robot should perform.
-During Picking process, **Vision** would combine the object coordiantes and picking pose in to this object, sending it to robot in order to perform picking.
+During Picking process, **Vision** would combine the object coordinates and picking pose in to this object, sending it to robot in order to perform picking.
-If we want the robot holds still, only transmitting command and payloads: we could send back the pose which is read from ``Robot Read`` , the robot will statys still.
+If we want the robot holds still, only transmitting command and payloads: we could send back the pose which is read from ``Robot Read`` , the robot will stays still.

 3. Processing time is the ``payload_1`` for robot, Geometry type is ``payload_2`` .